Image Pop Up

 Tendonitis

 “Tendonitis” is a broad term used to describe inflammation of connective tissue between muscle and bone and is caused by overuse.
 Tendonitis is much different from arthritis, but the trouble spots are identical, such as the knees, hips, back, shoulders, wrists, and hands.
+In 2022, researchers performed a systematic review of 52 studies published in PubMed and Medline databases.
+Most studies included in the review have shown a positive effect of laser therapy on tendon repair.

 Many types of tendonitis have a common name bearing the name of the sport or activity they often occur in, such as tennis elbow, golfer’s elbow, and jumper’s knee.

-In fact, with the rise of esports and more communities built around online gaming, De Quervain’s tenosynovitis plagues esports players.
+In fact, with the rise of electronic sports (eSports) and more communities built around online gaming, De Quervain’s tenosynovitis plagues eSports players.
 De Quervain’s tenosynovitis is tendonitis that affects the tendons around the wrist and thumb, making playing online games with a keyboard or controller difficult.
 Because of its prevalence among the video gaming community, you may hear De Quervain’s tenosynovitis called “trigger finger.”

-One benefit of laser therapy is the ability to treat just about every part of the body.
+One benefit of laser therapy for injuries is the ability to treat just about every part of the body.
 A wider handpiece can treat large areas, and a tighter, more focused light beam can treat smaller areas, like the hands and wrists.
-Additionally, adjustable power outputs allow healthcare providers to customize treatment for each patient to achieve the proper depth of light penetration and energy delivered for any injury.
+Additionally, adjustable power outputs allow healthcare providers to customize treatment for each patient to achieve the proper depth of light penetration and energy delivered for any common athletic injury.

 However, if you’ve let an injury progress too far or a sudden event causes a tendon to snap, surgery will be the only option to repair the damage.
 Recovery from major surgery can take a lot of time, especially since you’ll need to be extra careful for a while.
 Laser therapy helps with pain and inflammation following surgery.